ke620/browser-support/README.md

 # browser-support

 This library allows websites to maintain compatibility with older browsers, which do not implement newer features.
-It does so using [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill) for small new features, plus functions to determine if a browser supports a set of features natively or with polyfills.
+It does so using [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill)for small new features, plus functions to determine if a browser supports a set of features natively or with polyfills.

 If you would like to see what features the browser you are currently using implements, you [can visit the documentation site](https://github.github.com/browser-support/) which displays a compatibility table that detects which features are natively supported in your browser.